Do your gums bleed when brushing your teeth?

-Dr. Robinson and the team at Tarheel Family Dentistry in Chapel Hill, NC screen for the early signs of gum disease during routine dental appointments, working with patients on an individual basis to avoid common dental problems and the often permanent effects of periodontal concerns.
+Dr. Cook and the team at Tarheel Family Dentistry in Chapel Hill, NC screen for the early signs of gum disease during routine dental appointments, working with patients on an individual basis to avoid common dental problems and the often permanent effects of periodontal concerns.
 We will discuss your health history and any lifestyle habits that may impact your gum health so that we can provide the most personalized care and advice.
 There is a range of risk factors for gum disease and being aware of how to prevent it is important for the lifelong health of your smile.

 Common Risk Factors for Gum Disease

 - Certain medical conditions, including diabetes can increase your risk for gum disease

 - Genetic factors

 Gum disease has two distinct phases, each characterized by a set of symptoms that are related to the progression of infection.
 Dr. Cook will identify the stage and severity of existing gum disease before recommending treatment for halting disease progression and addressing any damage to tissue.

 - Gingivitis: early-stage gum disease, the signs of gingivitis include bleeding gums, red or swollen gums, increased sensitivity and irritation of the gums.